 Under Running Crane

-often called “underhung,” because the crane wheels are supported by the bottom flange of the crane runway beams acting as the crane rail.
-These types of cranes can allow you to maximize your facility’s floor space for production and storage of material because they are supported from the ceiling trusses or the roof structure.
+Often called “underhung,” because the crane wheels are supported by the bottom flange of the crane runway beams acting as the crane rail.
+These types of cranes can allow you to maximize your facility’s floor space for the production and storage of material because they are supported by the ceiling trusses or the roof structure.
 Or, they can be designed to utilize an existing support structure (if adequate), or run on a newly-engineered support structure.

 Overhead crane types: Electric overhead crane comparison: